Are you stuck on what to get that traveller on your list? Get a little inspiration with these 10 carry-on accessories I can’t travel without!

 Carry On Bag

-For my carry-on bag, I’m currently using a Herschel Novel duffel bag.
-This Vancouver based company is known for their backpacks however this duffle bag is the perfect companion for a weekend to a weeklong trip.
+For short trips or business travel, my carry-on bag of choice is the Herschel Novel duffel bag.
+This Vancouver-based company is known for their backpacks however this duffle bag is the perfect companion for a weekend to a weeklong trip.
 It is simple yet functional with a separate shoe compartment.

 From a portable game system to noise-cancelling headphones, these are my absolute must-have carry-on accessories.
 They have helped me make the longest of flights and trips that much better.
 Is there a travel accessory I missed on this list let me know in the comments below!